config-syncer/config-syncer/docs/tutorials/event-forwarder.md

 > New to Kubed?
 Please start [here](/docs/tutorials/README.md).

 # Forward Cluster Events
-Kubed can send notifications for various cluster events Sometimes you have some configuration that you want to synchronize across all Kubernetes namespaces.
-Kubed can do that for you.
-If a ConfigMap or Secret has the annotation __`kubed.appscode.com/sync: true`__, Kubed will create a similar ConfigMap / Secret in all existing namespaces.
-Kubed will also create this ConfigMap/Secret, when you create a new namespace.
-If the data in the source ConfigMap/Secret is updated, all the copies will be updated.
-Either delete the source ConfigMap/Secret or remove the annotation from the source ConfigMap/Secret to purge the copies.
-If the namespace with the source ConfigMap/Secret is deleted, the copies are left intact.

-> New to Kubed?
-Please start [here](/docs/tutorials/README.md).

-# Kubernetes Recycle Bin
-Kubed provides a recycle bin for deleted and/or updated Kubernetes objects.
-Once activated, any deleted and/or updated object is stored in YAML format in folder mounted inside Kubed pod.
-This tutorial will show you how to use Kubed to setup a recycle bin for Kubernetes cluster objects.
+Kubed can send notifications via Email, SMS or Chat for various cluster events.
+This tutorial will show you how to use Kubed to setup an event forwarder.

 ## Before You Begin